Term 1 in the year before starting school

 Go along to the transition sessions that the school is running, as well as any extended orientation activities that have been arranged for your child.

-To help with first-day and first-week nerves, depending on your child’s disability, he might find it useful to have:
+To help with first-day and first-week nerves, depending on your child’s disability, your child might find it useful to have:

 - occupational therapy to build independence with shoes, clothing, lunch boxes, school bags and so on

-Check regularly with your child’s teacher or other relevant school staff about how your child’s day went and to see whether they have any questions about your child’s support or educational needs.
+Talk regularly with your child’s teacher or other school staff to find out how your child’s day went and to see whether they have any questions about your child’s support or educational needs.

 Settling in at school and doing well